TheAbhilash23/GVC-WIOD/README.md

 <h3> Aim  -> Facelift the existing work in form of a web application to make it user-friendly especially for economists. </h3>

 Build a web-application (website in layman terms) that automates the process of creating analysis.
-Users will be able to import the data fromthe excel/csv files of databases such as OECD and WIOD for Trade-in Value Added data and get analysis report accordingly.
+Users will be able to import the data from the excel/csv files of databases such as OECD and WIOD for Trade-in Value Added data and get analysis report accordingly.

 There will be Two Services:-